Rafael Devers Preview, Player Props: Red Sox vs. Orioles

 Rafael Devers At The Plate

+- Devers has 140 hits, which is tops among Boston hitters this season, while batting .270 with 63 extra-base hits.

-- Among the qualifying hitters in MLB play, he ranks 66th in batting average, 51st in on-base percentage, and 18th in slugging.
+- Among qualifying hitters in baseball, he ranks 51st in batting average, 46th in on-base percentage, and 18th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.